-- To enter numbers in alphanumeric text fields, press 1 first, then the number you wish to type. - To enter punctuation, press 0 first to see the first set of punctuation, then press the number key that corresponds with the position of the desired punctuation mark in the set. - To enter a space, press the . (period) key to enter a SPACE. - While using Standard Text Entry, the FUNC key serves as a shift key.
+- To enter numbers in alphanumeric text fields, press 1 first, then the number you wish to type. - To enter punctuation, press 0 first to see the first set of punctuation, then press the number key that corresponds with the position of the desired punctuation mark in the set. - To enter a space, press the . (period) key to enter a SPACE. - While using Standard Text Entry, the FUNC key serves as a shift key. - For letters, uppercase text is typed by default, and you can shift to lowercase by pressing FUNC before entering a character.

+Text Entry

-Text Entry Text Entry
+Text Entry